2025–26 FC Pyunik season

-The 2025–26 season is FC Pyunik's 32nd season in Armenian Premier League.
+The 2025–26 season was FC Pyunik's 32nd season in Armenian Premier League.

 Season overview

 On 9 June, Pyunik announced the signing of Gevorg Tarakhchyan from Alashkert.

 On 10 June, Pyunik announced the signing of Sead Islamović from Novi Pazar.

 On 11 June, Pyunik announced the signing of Serob Galstyan from Ararat Yerevan.

 On 12 June, Pyunik announced the signing of Sargis Metoyan from Alashkert.

 On 15 June, Pyunik announced the signing of Filipe Almeida from Feirense.

 On 17 June, Pyunik announced the return of Aleksandar Miljković after he'd left Noah.

 On 20 June, Pyunik announced the signing of Daniil Polyansky from Arsenal Dzerzhinsk.

 On 23 June, Pyunik announced the signing of Daniyel Agbalyan from BKMA Yerevan.

 On 26 June, Pyunik announced the signing of Javi Moreno from Hércules.

 On 2 July, Pyunik announced the signing of Marius Noubissi after he'd left Ararat-Armenia.

 On 4 July, Pyunik announced the signing of Henri Avagyan from Ararat-Armenia.

 On 6 July, Pyunik announced the signing of Nikos Kenourgios from Athens Kallithea.

 On 15 July, Pyunik announced the signing of Eric Ocansey after he'd left Ararat-Armenia.

 On 6 August, Pyunik announced the departure of Head Coach Yegishe Melikyan.

 On 8 August, Pyunik announced that Solomon Udo had left the club.

 On 12 August, Pyunik announced the appointment of Artak Oseyan as their new Head Coach.

+On 14 December, Pyunik announced the departure of Serob Galstyan and Daniil Polyansky, whilst Vagner Gonçalves left the club the following day.